Home / Find our experts / Cian T. McMahon

 ARTICLES

-“Shipwrecks and Society: Press Reports of the Irish Emigrant Passage to Canada, 1845-1855” in Canada and the Great Irish Famine, edited by William Jenkins (Montreal/Kingston: McGill-Queen’s University Press, forthcoming)
+“Shipwrecks and Society: Press Reports of the Irish Emigrant Passage to Canada, 1845-1855.”
+In Canada and the Great Irish Famine, edited by William Jenkins, 55-72.
+Montreal/Kingston: McGill-Queen’s University Press, 2025.

 “Tracking the Great Famine’s ‘Coffin Ships’ Across the Digital Deep,” Éire-Ireland 56, nos.
 1–2 (Spring/Summer 2021): 85-113